Hypergeometric $\mathcal D$-modules and exponential sums for reductive groups: Application to exponential sums

-By Proposition \ref{mainpropo} and Proposition \ref{perverseranklisse} in the Appendix, the perverse sheaf $\mathrm{Hyp}_{!, k}$ comes from a lisse sheaf when restricted to $U\otimes_R R/\mathfrak m$, and its rank has the claimed bound.
-This proves (i).
-Then (ii) follows from the Grothendieck trace formula and Deligne's theorem.
+\begin{proof} By Proposition \ref{mainpropo} and Proposition \ref{perverseranklisse} in the Appendix, after removing finitely many maximal ideal of $R$, the perverse sheaf $\mathrm{Hyp}_{!, k}$ comes from a lisse sheaf when restricted to $U\otimes_R R/\mathfrak m$, and its rank has the claimed bound. \end{proof}